5l1v3r1/dashboard-3/readme.md

 # Dashboard
 ![StandardJS](https://github.com/userdashboard/dashboard/workflows/standardjs/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-api/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-api/badge.svg)

 When you want to write a web app you have to create authentication and account management and lots of other stuff each time.
-Dashboard bundles everything a web app needs like signing in and changing passwords into a parallel web server so your web app only needs to serve your application.
+Dashboard bundles everything a web app needs like signing in and changing passwords into a parallel web server so your web app has fewer responsibilities.

 After you set up your Dashboard server you have a complete user and administrator interface with all the basic user account maintenance functionality like registering and changing passwords provided by Dashboard.